 GP: I'd hate to be in a five.
 You can imagine.
-Even all we went through; I can still thank God that we were blessed.
+That's one thing that I have - Even all we went through, I can still thank God that we were blessed.
 For one thing, we did have really good replacement insurance.
 When I saw all the people down in Lee County and what happened to them, we didn't have to bury - I cannot imagine what I was going through and having to bury a loved one.
 You can't imagine.
 I'm sure that would make everything else not - I will put one thing, when we finally went in the house the next morning.
 I just told you our RV was dry, and we stayed all night in there.
 We didn't sleep.
-One thing, all night long, they were cutting limbs and clearing the road within 6 feet of us.
+All night long, they were cutting limbs and clearing the road within 6 feet of us.
 It was just right there at us.
 So, all night long.
 People got there so quick.
-It was amazing how quick people started checking on us.
+That was just - It was amazing how quick people started checking on us.
 So, you really thank God for the volunteers and for people who are first responders.
-But when I got in the house the next morning, one of my best friends came in.
-I've been an antique collector.
+But when I got in the house the next morning, one of my best friends came in, and she said, "Geraldine -" I've been an antique collector.
 Oh, gosh, just all stuff [laughter] that was so important.
 My friend said, "What is one thing that you'd like me to get?
 What's the most important?"
 I said, "Everything and nothing."
 That's how you feel right then.
 It suddenly made me just want to just give away a lot.
 Just give it away.
 I've done a lot of that.
 But it just gave me a feeling of how unimportant stuff is.